“Photography is a way of feeling, of touching, of loving.

 A few years ago when I was living in Northern Ireland, I was helping to organize a Polish picnic in Belfast.

-One of the attraction was a concert of preach famous polish rock bank T-Love.
+One of the attraction was a concert of famous polish rock band T-Love.
 I was also one of the few official photographers for the event.